In March 2020 the government locked the country down to restrict the spread of the Covid-19 virus.

-It also immortalises people, as the portraits are likely to live far longer than the subjects.
+A portrait is a permanent physical record of someones existence.
+It also immortalises people, as the portraits are likely to last far longer than the subjects.

 So who should be immortalised today?
 Who should line the walls of galleries and have future generations look back on as the people who really made a difference and stepped up, in our latest darkest hour.
 The people who put self interest and self preservation to one side and literally risked their lives knowingly on a daily basis for our well being.
 The NHS workers.
 Absolutely.

 I have been overwhelmed with the response and moved by the messages from both NHS workers and artists alike.
 I have also been amazed at the quality of artists coming forward to offer their work for free as a thank you.
 It shows how indebted we know we all are to these NHS frontline workers.
 I am so pleased there are now similar initiatives based on #portraitsfornhsheroes in Ireland, Belgium, Italy, Spain, Greece, Poland, Malaysia, Canada and America.
 More continue to join in and pay thanks to their health care workers through portraiture.

 I was lucky enough to have Harriet, an A & E nurse in Manchester, contact me first in reply to my offer.

 There were obviously two sides to Harriet.
 The Harriet her friends and family know and the one who suits up in her role as an A&E nurse at the Manchester Royal Infirmary.
 Harriet had contracted the Corona virus and had self isolated, as had her partner, a GP.
 They were both recovering and just heading back into work.

 I thought I should paint two portraits of Harriet, one at work in her PPE gear and one to show her out of work in a more traditional portrait.